The Ultimate Guide to Buying a Franchise

 A) Never heard of or haven’t researched

-B) No incentive to tell buyers about it because they only receive a commission from the brands they represent.
+B) Minimal incentive to tell buyers about it because they only receive a commission from the brands they represent.

-This is certainly not to say that all brokers are evil or not well-intentioned, but the incentive structure doesn’t exactly guarantee a pleasant experience for you as the franchise buyer.
+Given this, brokers must be carefully vetted.
+Ethical brokers are out there, but even so, you need to make sure the brands they represent match what you’re looking for.
+This is not to say that all brokers are evil or not well-intentioned, but the incentive structure doesn’t always guarantee a pleasant experience for you as the franchise buyer.

 3. Franchise Regulation